muzafferkahraman/containerlab-srlinux-training/README.md

 <b>Important Note !</b> <br>

-after logging in the srlinux containers, to switch to srlinux environemnt, type
+after logging in the srlinux containers, to switch to srlinux environment, type
 >sr_cli